Sana Bagersh: Early life and education

-Family Background

 Bagersh is sister to Abdullah Bagersh who runs Bagersh Coffee, and is the Coffee Commissioner of Ethiopia.
-[As of July 2015 he was also Board Chairman African Fine Coffee Association], Omar Bagersh who is a financial consultant and runs the Bishangari eco-tourism lodge near Addis Ababa, Yasser Bagersh who is an art curator and veteran stage actor/producer (founded Houston-based Express Theatre) and currently runs Cactus Advertising and a string of high end and casual dining restaurants.
+[As of July 2015 he was also board chairman African Fine Coffee Association], Omar Bagersh who is a financial consultant and runs the Bishangari eco-tourism lodge near Addis Ababa, Yasser Bagersh who is an art curator and veteran stage actor/producer (founded Houston-based Express Theatre) and currently runs Cactus Advertising and a string of high end and casual dining restaurants.
 Yasser is the founder of Our Father's Kitchen, a charity that feeds over 300 AIDS stricken children daily.
 Sana's other brothers are Gassan Bagersh (runs a publishing business and a chain of bookstores), and Waleed Bagersh (head of Bagersh Coffee's retail product "Tarara Coffee.")